WebOrigami/projector/README.md

 Projector registers itself as a handler for the `.ori` file extension.
 Double-clicking a file in a folder window should open the project for that file, then open the file in the editor.

-At this time it doesn't appear possible to register a handler for combination extensions like `.ori.html`.
+It doesn't appear possible to register a handler for combination extensions like `.ori.html`.

+### Auto-reload

+Projector will detect if you edit project files outside the application and reload both the editing area and the result pane.
+This lets you use Projector in parallel with other tools.

 ## Menu bar